Background information for Assessment Marks

 Source of data

-National Qualification performance data are collected at a point when results are reasonably complete.
+National Qualification performance data are collected at a point prior to Results Day when results are reasonably complete.
 The data are collected at around the same time in July each year to aid year-on-year comparisons.

 Methodology